Morning, noon, or night, we indulge in self-care.

 Going a bit deeper than before, two verticals reap disproportionate benefits in sales relative to the industry average: soap and skincare.

-The leading health and personal care product category in the US is soap, with sales generating over $5 billion.
+The leading health and personal care product category in the US is soap, with sales generating almost $7 billion.

 Aside from understanding the role of your product in consumer’s lives, it’s equally important to learn how they found it to begin with.